GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (214).md

 **At Higher Tiers**: For each tier beyond minimum, you may increase the time it is surpressed by 1d4 minutes or have the spell affect a magic of one tier higher.

 **Critical Failure**: You accidentally disrupt your own magical connection gaining spell sickness equal to the tier of this spell.

+#### Disturbing

+**Minimum Tier**: 3

+**Casting Time**: 4 actions

+**Range**: 15 yards

+**Effect**: You create an entity of immense psychic energy at a point you designate withon range.
+Choose one of your senses, the entity produces stimuli as appropriate to that sense as you choose.
+Any non-mindless creature within 15 yards of the entity must succeed an [Inte] save with a DV equal to the spellcheck or be dazed for a number of rounds equal to the spell's tier.
+Additionally, any creature within that reach which can perceive stimuli produced by the entity must succeed a [Will] save with a DV equal to the spellcheck result or be so overcome with fear that they have disadvantage on all checks, saves, and attack rolls until the spell ends.

+The spell lasts until the end of the next phase so long as the caster concentrates on the effect.
+If the spellcheck was a critical success it may continue for a total number of phases equal to the points of success so long as the caster is concentrating.

+**At Higher Tiers**: When cast at 4th tier or higher, for each tier beyond minimum, you may choose to either increase the range of the spell (and the reach of the entity) by 1 yard or increases the number of senses it can produce stimuli for.

+**Critical Failure**: You instead conjure a number of Kefalypors equal to half of the spell tier and a number of Nralls equal to half of the spell tier (round up).
+These creatures are all hostile towards your and seek your end.
+The kefalypors will prioritize you as food.

 #### Dragon's Breath